Deftu/Gradle-Toolkit/README.md

 ### Dokka plugin
 The `dev.deftu.gradle.tools.dokka` plugin will automatically put your Dokka documentation inside of your Javadoc JAR, and requires nothing more than being applied to your project.

+### GitHub publishing plugin
+The `dev.deftu.gradle.tools.publishing.github` plugin will automatically configure your project to publish to GitHub releases, and has maximal configuration options.
+It's easiest to check the `GitHubPublishingExtension` class for all the properties.

+### Maven publishing plugin
+The `dev.deftu.gradle.tools.publishing.maven` plugin will automatically configure your project to publish to a Maven repository, and has maximal configuration options.
+It's easiest to check the `MavenPublishingExtension` class for all the properties.

 ---

 **This project is licensed under [LGPL-3.0][lgpl3].**\